 Opening new markets

-At Contrast in Højbjerg, the Key Account Coordinator Helle Bismuth see obvious advantages in having international students such as Honorata Rajewska as an intern.
+At Contrast in Højbjerg, the Key Account Coordinator Helle Bismuth sees obvious advantages in having international students such as Honorata Rajewska as an intern.

 The company has had several international interns.
 One of them was subsequently employed on a full-time contract.
 Right now the company has, in addition to Honorata from Poland, an intern from Lithuania as well.

 ‘We have several customers on the Polish market, so it’s definitely an advantage with someone who can talk Polish.
-Of course, it is also a big plus, if the intern, besides their mother tongue, also speaks Danish,’ she says.
+Of course, it is also a big plus, if the interns, besides their mother tongue, also speak Danish,’ she says.

 From an internship agreement to an employment contract